agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 The posterior shows that taking a step towards Donut South can now be explained in terms of a high `timeCost`.
 If the agent has a low value for $$\alpha$$, then this step to the left is fairly likely even if the agent prefers the Noodle Store or Vegetarian Cafe.
 So including softmax noise in the inference makes inferences about other parameters closer to the prior.
 However, once we observe three steps towards Donut South, the inferences about preferences become fairly strong.

 As noted above, it is simple to extend our approach to inference to conditioning on multiple sequences of actions.
-Consider the two sequences below: [first one goes to DSouth from start.
-Second one goes to DNorth.]
+Consider the two sequences below:

+[TODO display two sequences. first goes to DonutSouth, second goes directly to donut north]

 ~~~~